 And to make things enjoyable, listen to music.
 Classical or instrumental musical music will help you calm down and focus.
 If classical music is not your thing, go for something a little upbeat that would make you want to dance and smile.
 It is said that the happier you feel, you rejuvenate faster and your brain functions better!

-To join and order from Young Living, please click Order Here.
+To join and order from Young Living, please click here.
 Once you sign up, you will be connected with Oils are Blessing Team for personal support and coaching.
 They’d be happy to help you on your journey to vibrant well-being the natural way!
 Any questions?
 Click here.

 Quick note!
 The information on this site does not constitute advice.
 We aren’t doctors, nor are we prescribing anything.
-Please consult with your health practitioner.
+If you are new to essential oils, it is best to do a small skin patch test to make sure you don’t have an adverse reaction.
+If you’re pregnant or nursing, or on any kind of medication please check with your doctor before using essential oils.
 When using any of the essential oils mentioned throughout this website, please be sure to read the labels and follow their suggestions for safe use.
-We make commissions from sales via the products we recommend but we only suggest products we genuinely enjoy and want you to benefit from.
+We only suggest products we genuinely enjoy and want you to benefit from.